Main agreement Finance Norway - NITO

 e.
 A representative of the union representatives is informed of the average result for the group before the result of the salary assessments is communicated to the individual.

 f.
-If NITO's corporate group has objections to the completed process, NITO may Norway demand that a local meeting be held in the company in which the central parties participate.
+If NITO's group of companies has objections to the process that has been carried out , NITO may Norway demand that a local meeting be held in the company in which the central parties participate.

 § 10 Salary assessment/salary adjustment